pv95335/readMeNodeGenerator/README.md

   * [License](#rights)

   ## Installation
-  YOu dont need ot install this
+  Installation is not yet implement and may not be for a time

   ## Usage
-  As a project for something
+  This will make writing a Read Me for github repositories much quicker and orderly.

   ## Contributors
-  Victor
+  Victor Paniagua

   ## License
   MIT